Thanksgiving (Friday Night Lights): Plot

-During the game, the Lions manage to hold off the Panthers despite being behind by a few points, although Landry misses a crucial field point during the first half.
+During the game, the Lions manage to hold off the Panthers despite being behind by a few points, although Landry misses a crucial extra point during the first half.
 As J.D.
 (Jeremy Sumpter) starts getting nervous, Eric gets Luke in the game and instructs Vince to use a new technique.
 With just 14 seconds left, the Lions are still losing 22-24.
 While managing to run for a few yards, Luke is aggressively hit and is forced to leave for the remainder of the game.
 Eric then gets Landry back on to make a 45-yard field goal, something he has never accomplished.
 Despite the pressure, Landry manages to hit the mark, earning the win for the Lions and preventing the Panthers from going to the playoffs.

 Tami is told that she is being given six months of administrative leave, which her lawyer disputes.
 However, Tami instead decides to resign and become a counselor at East Dillon High.
 Matt and Julie eventually reconcile and he invites her to come join him in Chicago for a weekend, but she declines, feeling that, being there with him, she might fall in love also with the city and abandon her dreams.
 Tim tells Billy that he will take the hit for the robberies to avoid Billy from going to prison so that he can be with his newly formed family, despite Billy's protests.
 Billy takes him to county jail, where Tim surrenders.
 Matt makes amends with Landry, and leaves back for Chicago with him instead of Julie.